isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/hellodata-a-simple-ado-application.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: 3c7d9be9b91b3f847516eb3c22aa37e46c8a551d
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28703496"
+ms.locfileid: "32292020"
 ---
 # <a name="hellodata-a-simple-ado-application"></a>HelloData: Eine einfache ADO-Anwendung

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

-Als Grundlage für eine Erläuterung der ADO-Bibliothek wird im Folgenden eine einfache ADO-Anwendung mit dem Namen HelloData vorgestellt.
-HelloData durchläuft die vier wichtigsten ADO-Vorgänge (Abrufen, Überprüfen, Bearbeiten und Aktualisieren von Daten).
-In dem Beispiel wird eine minimale Fehlerbehandlung ausgeführt, um die ADO-Grundlagen darzustellen und Code-Durcheinander zu vermeiden.
+To lay the groundwork for an exploration of the ADO library, consider a simple ADO application called "HelloData."
+HelloData steps through each of the four major ADO operations (getting, examining, editing, and updating data).
+In order to focus on the fundamentals of ADO and prevent code clutter, minimal error handling is done in the example.

 Die Anwendung fragt die Northwind-Beispieldatenbank ab, die mit Microsoft SQL Server 2000 ausgeliefert wird.